Traps to Developers

 -

-Directly compare equality may fail.
+Directly compare equality for floating point may fail due to precision loss.
 Compare equality by things like

 -